RoelZ/Vue-Mastery-Vue-3/README.md

 This will trigger a new browser which will ask you to connect the CLI with your Firebase account.
 This way, you can control Firebase functions from your terminal.

+> ❗ **IMPORTANT:** In order to follow along with these steps, you’ll need to **clone** the Vue Mastery course repo to your personal Github account, if you haven't done so yet.

 After the login has been completed, navigate to your project folder which we created in [Lesson 2](https://github.com/RoelZ/Vue-Mastery-Vue-3/tree/L2) and run the following command.
 ```
 firebase init